This post contains affiliate links.

 By far my favorite thing that we did in Shkoder during our stay was a bike ride around the lake.
 There are a few ways you can do it.
 We got free bikes from our hostel, but you can also do the bike tour with Kiri Adventures.
 The cost is 9 euros and they provide the bike and a guide.
 The route they take is the same as the one I took on my own on the south side of the lake.

 As you ride, whether with the tour or on your own, the views will get more beautiful.
 We passed through the small town of Shiroka and then went all the way to the town of Zogaj.
-The towns aren’t too much to see but the changing landscape and mountain views are the real draw.
+The towns aren’t too much to see but the changing landscape and mountain views are the real draws.
 Once you get to Zogaj the road ends because you’ve arrived at the border to Montenegro!
 From Shkoder to Zogaj and back again (with a long break for lunch) the ride took us about 4.5 hours and had some great photo ops.

 After the bike tour and a cold shower at our hostel, we visited the pedestrian street in the Old Town.
 It’s short but nice and has a lot of restaurants, bars, and shops to check out.
 There’s also a large mosque to see as well.

-During your stay you can also visit Rozafa Castle for a view of the town from above, visit the photogenic Mes Bridge, or take the free walking tour every day at 10 am.
+During your stay, you can also visit Rozafa Castle for a view of the town from above, visit the photogenic Mes Bridge, or take the free walking tour every day at 10 am.
 The oppressive heat prevented us from doing too much more after our bike tour and the World Cup games took up the rest of our time, but if I return I’ll definitely check these out.

 This Shkoder guide has everything you need to know for a great short stay in the city when you’re passing through.
 From a comfortable hostel to good eats and everything in between, hopefully these tips will help you make the most of your trip to Shkoder.